annadutkiewicz/Data_Engineering_Nanodegree/Data_Modeling/Data_Modeling_with_PostgreSQL/README.md

 - ```etl.ipynb``` - develops logic behind ```etl.py``` process
 - ```test.ipynb``` - certifies if ETL process is successful

-## Run the project
+## Project launch

-Run create_tables.py script by typing "python create_tables.py" in the terminal.
-This will make sure that all the previous databases are dropped and new database with tables are created.
+1. Run ```create_tables.py``` in terminal to make sure that all the previous databases are dropped and new database with tables are created.
-Go ahead and run etl.py script by typing "python etl.py".
-This will run the etl pipeline and extract data from the log files and insert them into the facts and dimension table.s
+2. Run ```etl.py``` in terminal to run etl pipeline, extract data from the log files and insert them into the facts and dimension tables.

 ## Acknowledgements